Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Indonesia offers tax incentives for data centers located within designated Special Economic Zones (SEZs).
-These programs can provide significant relief from certain taxes and regulatory burdens, making investment more attractive.
+Tax Advantage For Data Centers: Indonesia provides tax incentives for data centers operating within designated Special Economic Zones (SEZs).
+These benefits can include relief from certain taxes and regulatory concessions, making investment in local digital infrastructure more financially attractive.

 Natural Disaster Risk